-FUNCTION DESCRIPTION Changing the number of entries displayed in the table Click the dropdown menu at the top right of the table and select the desired option.
-Filter table by Event Type Enter a keyword in the text field provided to filter the table by event type.
-Sort table by Total Events Click on Total Events column header to sort the table by ascending/descending order.
-Sort table by Total Indicators Click the Total Indicators column header to sort the table by ascending/descending order.
+DESCRIPTION Click the dropdown menu at the top right of the table and select the desired option.
+Enter a keyword in the text field provided to filter the table by event type.
+Click on Total Events column header to sort the table by ascending/descending order.
+Click the Total Indicators column header to sort the table by ascending/descending order.
 Clicking on the value will open the Threat Library filtered to indicators linked to the event type as a related object.
 User-created Event Types will have an Edit link located to the right of the Total Indicator value.
 Clicking on the Edit link will open the Edit Event Type dialog box.